spatie/docs.spatie.be-old/resources/views/laravel-uptime-monitor/v1/installation-and-setup.md

 ## Basic installation

 This package is meant to be installed into an existing Laravel application.
+If you're not familiar with Laravel head over to [the official documentation](laravel.com/docs) to learn how to set up and use this amazing framework.

-Standing in the directory of an exisitng Laravel application you can install the package via composer:
+Standing in the directory of an existing Laravel application you can install the package via composer:

 ``` bash
 composer require spatie/laravel-uptime-monitor